UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_18.md

 Notes:

-Something we often do in data analysis is obtaining a single column from a dataframe.
+Something we often do in data analysis is obtain a single column from a dataframe.
 We can again use `.loc[]` to do this which would look something like this in general:

 `dataframe.loc[:, ['column name']]`